Sponsored By

 At a Glance

-• November 2024 marks the 25th anniversary of the company behind Gamemaker, a popular game engine for indies.
+• November 2024 marks the 25th anniversary of GameMaker, a popular game engine for indies.

-• According to CEO Russell Kay, the company's made it this far by catering to developers dreaming of big new ideas.
+• According to GameMaker head Russell Kay, the engine's lasted this long by catering to developers dreaming of big new ideas.

-Earlier this month GameMaker Studio developer YoYo Games celebrated its 25th anniversary.
+Earlier this month GameMaker (now maintained by developer YoYo Games) celebrated its 25th anniversary.
 If it were a person, not only would it be old enough to get served at a bar, it'd be old enough to quit its day job and pursue its dreams of becoming an indie game developer.

 In other words: it would be the kind of person who might be using GameMaker.